devhawk/cneo-sample/readme.md

 ## Visual DevTracker

-First, lets explore the NEO-Express instance using the new Visual DevTracker.
+First, lets explore the Neo-Express instance using the new Visual DevTracker.
 In order to have something to look at, let's first restore one of the checkpoints.
 Open a terminal window, change to the root directory of this repository and execute the following command.